Abdulsametileri/go-binary-version-manager/README.md

 **Note**: Executable binaries must be within ($GOPATH/go/bin) before using gbvm.
 For example, if you installed golangci-lint via homebrew, you need to delete it first.
-You should install with `gobvm install` command.
+You should install with `gbvm install` command.

 # Demo